 Here at Putnoe Primary School, we aim to help all pupils enjoy and achieve.

 We strive for academic excellence while seeking to provide a balance between academic subjects and the aesthetic, practical, musical and physical activities.
-We believe all pupils should have the opportunity to develop those life skills that will raise self-confidence and self-esteem and contribute to their role as responsible citizens.
+We believe all pupils should have the opportunity to develop those life skills that will raise self-confidence and self-esteem and contribute to their role as responsible, aspirational citizens.

-Putnoe Primary School is committed to meeting the requirements of the primary National Curriculum and the Early Years Foundation Stage curriculum, and these are mapped throughout the school.
+Putnoe Primary School is committed to meeting and exceeding the requirements of the primary National Curriculum and the Early Years Foundation Stage curriculum in both breadth and depth, and these are mapped throughout the school.
 Links between curriculum areas are made where these are relevant and purposeful.
 The curriculum is taught with the consideration of the needs of all learners.
-Our curriculum will be exciting and will inspire children to nurture a passion for learning.
+Our curriculum is exciting and aims to inspire pupils to develop a love of learning.

-At Putnoe Primary, we meet the welfare requirements laid down in the Statutory Framework for the Early Years Foundation Stage and actively safeguard and promote the welfare of all of our children.
+At Putnoe Primary, we meet the welfare requirements detailed in the Statutory Framework for the Early Years Foundation Stage and actively safeguard and promote the welfare of all of our pupils.

-We have built our school environment to enable our children to strengthen their core muscles through physical play; children spend time outdoors in their natural environment in all weathers.
+We have built our school environment to enable our pupils to strengthen their core muscles through physical play; pupils spend time outdoors in their natural environment in all weathers.
 They develop through wonderful, exploratory, sensory experiences in our squiggle sessions (Nursery) and in our environmental area.
-Our learning environment is adaptable in order to reflect children’s interests and progression.
-The children are supported to learn to work together, manage their feelings and ask questions through skilled adult facilitated play.
-In Early Years, our environment and all our interactions and routines are intentional and purposeful to support children with their next steps.
+Our learning environment is adaptable in order to reflect pupils’ interests and progression.
+The pupils are supported to learn to work together, manage their feelings and ask questions through skilled adult facilitated play.
+In Early Years, our environment and all our interactions and routines are intentional and purposeful to support pupils with their next steps.

-For Key Stage 1 and Key Stage 2, our schemes of work reflect the content and challenge of the National Curriculum.
-Staff have worked together to develop our curriculum so that the needs of our children can be best met.
+For Key Stage 1 and Key Stage 2, our schemes of work reflect the content and challenge of the National Curriculum and beyond.
+Staff have worked together to develop our curriculum so that the needs of our pupils can be best met.
+The curriculum is adapted and updated according to the needs of particular pupils within a year group.

-Throughout a week, children will access daily reading lessons, focussed on either/or phonics and decoding or comprehension.
-They will have at least four hours of English based lessons, along with at least four hours of Maths based lessons.
+Throughout a week, pupils will access daily reading lessons, focussed on phonics and decoding, fluency and/or comprehension.
+They have at least four hours of English based lessons, along with at least four hours of Maths based lessons.

 We use ‘Monster Phonics’ as our phonics scheme, and elements of ‘The Write Stuff’ to influence the teaching of Writing.
-We use ‘White Rose Hub’ as the basis for our Maths lesson, with ‘Primary stars’ supporting the use of resources in Key Stage 1.
-We know that our children must develop high levels of language and vocabulary, and this thread is weaved in to all curriculum areas.
+We use ‘White Rose Hub’ as the basis for our Maths lesson, with ‘Primary Stars’ supporting the use of resources in Key Stage 1.
+We know that our pupils must develop high levels of language and vocabulary, and this thread is weaved into all curriculum areas.

-Alongside this, each week, children will take part in Science learning; personal development lessons, such as religious education or personal, social, emotional development; and physical activity.
+Alongside this, each week, pupils will engage with science learning; computing lessons; musical development; personal development lessons, such as religious education or personal, social, emotional development; and physical activity.
 Throughout the year, the creative curriculum is split in to three areas of design technology and three areas of art and design.
 The humanities curriculum is split in to three main history areas and three main geographic areas.

 More information about how the curriculum is implemented at Putnoe Primary School, can be found on the curriculum pages of our website.
 We also give more specific details about each year group in our half-termly curriculum overviews.

-From year 2 upwards, we use written tests for reading and maths, so that children become familiar with the format and expectation of national testing.
-The data we gain from this gives us insight in to specific areas of the curriculum that need further development, as well as identifying the needs of individual children.
+From year 2 upwards, we use written tests for reading and maths, so that pupils become familiar with the format and expectation of national testing.
+The data we gain from this gives us insight into specific areas of the curriculum that need further development, as well as identifying the needs of individual pupils.

-Termly pupil progress meetings held between senior members of staff and class teachers bring discussions about the curriculum and individual children to the forefront.
-Staff work in curriculum teams to evaluate the impact of the curriculum on children’s attainment, which enables a reflective approach to our curriculum.
+Termly pupil progress meetings held between senior members of staff and class teachers bring discussions about the curriculum and individual pupils to the forefront.
+Staff work in curriculum teams to evaluate the impact of the curriculum on pupils’ attainment, which enables a reflective approach to our curriculum.

 In line with government requirements, the school sets whole school curriculum targets annually that are developed from individual pupil and class targets set by the teaching staff.
 The targets are discussed, agreed and monitored by the Governing Body’s Standards Committee.
 The National Curriculum applies to pupils of compulsory school age in maintained schools.